 10.5 A candidate on an Internship Credential must remain in good standing with the University and the ESCP.
 A candidate on an Internship must take a minimum of one course each semester to remain in good standing.
 All program coursework, including Final Fieldwork, must be completed within the 2-year time frame of the intern credential.

 10.6 Interns are required to concurrently enroll in the Intern Support course (EDSP 586) each semester they hold an Intern Credential with the expectation of the semester/s enrolled in Final Fieldwork.

 10.7 Candidates who are approved for an Internship must pass all program courses with a C or better to remain on an Internship.
 A candidate who receives a D, F or WU in a program course will be placed on Administrative Academic Probation and will have one semester to retake the course to achieve the appropriate grade.
-Candidates must meet with the Program Coordinator to develop an Intervention Plan before continuing in the program.
+Candidates must meet with the Program Coordinator to develop an Intervention and Support Plan before continuing in the program.
 Candidates must also maintain a 3.0 in all program courses.

 10.8 Intern candidates must adhere to all Internship Credential criteria, or the intern credential will be revoked.